Skip to content

 .then(parseResult => {

-// Use the parseResult to do customized action
+// Use parseResult to run your business logic.

 })